stanford-crfm/helm/README.md

 - Controllers (e.g., `Scenario`, `Adapter`, `Executor`, `Metric`, `Runner`): these have the bulk of the code and should not be serialized.

+### Adding new scenarios

+In order to implement new metrics:

+1. Create a new file as a new Python scenario file in the `scenarios` folder.
+2. Within the scenario file, create a `Scenario` class, e.g. `YourScenario`.
+3. `YourScenario` should have a function, `get_instances` which returns a list of `Instance` objects which each have a list of (potentially only one) `Reference` answers.
+You may have `CORRECT_TAG` in a `Reference` instance's tags argument, indicating that it is the correct answer.
+In addition, you must specify the `split` of the `Instance` as one of `TRAIN_SPLIT`, `VALID_SPLIT`, or `TEST_SPLIT` constants as in `scenario.py`.
+4. Note that you need not enumerate every possible correct answer (nor must there even necessarily be a correct answer).
+If necessary, define a new metric in `metric.py` if one does not exist for your evaluation type.
+5. Make sure to document your scenario well with a clear docstring.
+6. In addition, specify its `name`, `description`, and `tags` and define a class `__init__` function even if it is simply `pass`.
+7. Define a function `get_specname_spec` in `run_specs.py`
+8. Have the `get_specname_spec` function retrieve a `ScenarioSpec` for your scenario using a class name corresponding to the Python path of the class (e.g. `benchmark.scenarios.your_scenario.YourScenario`) and any arguments which must be passed as a dictionary of `args`.
+9. Have the `get_specname_spec` function retrieve an `AdapterSpec` for your scenario specifying the type of language model generation which must be performed for the task
+10. Define a `get_metric_spec` function retrieve one or more `MetricSpec` objects for your task, specifying the classname with the Python path of the object, with the same arguments as the `ScenarioSpec` constructor.
+11. Have the `get_specname_spec` function return a `RunSpec` object, with a `name` corresponding to the scenario name and any patterns to match in curly braces, a `scenario_spec`, an `adapter_spec`, `metric_specs`, and `groups`.
+12. Add the scenario to `__init__.py`
+13. Attempt to run your task with `venv/bin/benchmark-run -r yourscenarioname:arg=value` where `yourscenarioname` matches the `name` specified in YourScenario
+14. Add the spec to dictionary `CANONICAL_RUN_SPEC_FUNCS` in `run_specs.py`.

 ## Data Augmentations

 To apply data augmentation, create a `DataAugmenterSpec` with a list of